 I always say a walking tour should be your first activity in a new city.
-Thus, Laura and I opted for the Guided Walking Tour.
-We met a local lady at the tourism office at 10 a.m. who took us around the city for over two hours.
-We were the only English-speakers in the group, and I was amazed that she flawlessly delivered the tour in both English and French.
+Thus, I opted for the Guided Walking Tour.
+I met a local lady at the tourism office at 10 a.m. who took me around the city for over two hours.
+I was one of the only English-speakers in the group, and I was amazed that she flawlessly delivered the tour in both English and French.
 We didn’t go far, staying in the Old Town.
 All told, it was less than two miles of walking but covered many of the key attractions within the Old Town.
 While I could write a whole article on the tour, I don’t want to spoil it for your own visit.
 I will say that my favorite part of the tour was a visit to the Cailhau Gate, which I’ll talk about below.

 Cité du Vin